tfoldi/tableau_ldap_sync/README.md

-tableau_ldap_sync
+Tableau LDAP GRoup synchronizer for Tableau Server 8.x
 =================

-LDAP to Tableau user synchronizer application
+This application is no longer supported as it was completely rewritten using Tableau 9's REST API.

+New link is: